OBSERVING GUIDE

 Deep Sky

 On the deep sky front this month, galaxies M81 and M82 can be observed in Ursa Major.
 In Andromeda, M31 – The Andromeda galaxy can be observed along with its satellite galaxies M32 and M110.
 In Perseus, there is the open cluster M34 and the excellent Double Cluster – NGC 869 and 884.
-In Triangulum, there is the galaxy M33.
 In Auriga there are three open clusters M36, M37 and M38 and also M35 in Gemini.
 Taurus has the excellent Pleiades – M45, the Hyades and also M1 – The Crab Nebula.
-Orion returns to our skies with M42 – The Great Orion Nebula and also Cancer with M44 – The Beehive Cluster.
+In Orion we have M42 – The Great Orion Nebula and also Cancer with M44 – The Beehive Cluster and M67.
+Check out the constellation Canes Venatici with the globular cluster – M3 and several galaxies including M51 – the Whirlpool Galaxy and M63 – the Sunflower Galaxy.
+In Leo, we have several galaxies on view including The Leo Triplet – M65, M66 and NGC 3628.
+M95, M96 and M105 can also be observed in Leo.
+The place to really find galaxies is in Virgo.
+The Virgo Super Cluster can be found here with numerous galaxies on view.
+Also in Virgo, M104 – the Sombrero Galaxy can be found.
+In Coma Berenices, there is M64 – the Black-Eye Galaxy.

 General Notes

 Always keep an eye out for Aurorae.
-The winter solstice is on the 21st which sees the shortest day of the year and after this date the nights shorten and the days lengthen.
-This also sees the beginning of winter.
+The Spring or Vernal Equinox is on March 20th which sees the end of winter and the beginning of spring.
 Other interesting naked eye phenomena to look out for include the Zodiacal Light and the Gegenschein.
 Both are caused by sunlight reflecting off dust particles which are present in the solar system.

 The Zodiacal Light can be seen in the West after evening twilight has disappeared or in the East before the morning twilight.
 The best time of year to see the phenomenon is late-Feb to early-April in the evening sky and September/October in the morning sky – it’s then that the ecliptic, along which the cone of the zodiacal light lies, is steepest in our skies.
 The Gegenschein can be seen in the area of the sky opposite the sun.
 To view either, you must get yourself to a very dark site to cut out the light pollution.
 When trying to observe either of these phenomena, it is best to do so when the moon is below the horizon.
 A new appendix has been added explaining some of the more technical terms used in the guide.